UTexas

 60 or moreless than 2.00less than 2.00

-Probation and Dismissal
+Warning and Dismissal

 2. Effect of grades in courses repeated.
 All grades earned in University courses, whether repeated or not, count in a student’s grade point average.
 However, in counting grade points for any semester, a student who earned a grade of at least C- in a course taken in a previous semester may not use grade points earned in that same course in the current semester to meet the minimum requirements for continuance given below without written permission from the dean.

 7. Student responsibility.
 A student who is dismissed from the University after completing registration for the next semester will have their registration canceled and may not attend classes.
-The student is responsible for knowing their scholastic status and may not appeal the cancellation of registration based on lack of such knowledge.
+The student is responsible for knowing their academic status and may not appeal the cancellation of registration based on lack of such knowledge.

-8. Length of scholastic dismissal.
+8. Length of academic dismissal.

 1. First dismissal—One fall or spring semester and any intervening summer semester.